What You Need to Know About Split Custody

 39

 The divorce process differs from state to state; it is, however, defined as the ending of a valid marriage.
-A valid marriage is what the state recognizes as the voluntary agreement between two adults to consist together under a marriage agreement, a legal entity that has a lot of influence in many legal matters between you and your spouse.
+A good marriage is what the state recognizes as a voluntary agreement between two adults to come together under a marriage agreement.
+This legal entity has a lot of influence in many legal matters between you and your spouse.

 Split Custody